ScratchAddons/website-v2/content/blog/v1-32-released.md

 ### Editor dark mode and customizable colors

-There's now the option to customize the backdrop color of popups such as when creating variables so it can be darkened without using the accent color.
+There's now the option to customize the backdrop color of popups such as when creating variables so it can be darkened or set to any color instead of using the accent color.

 ![](/assets/img/release-highlights/popup-backdrop.png)